 Outside of the Vietnam speculation, the 2021 F1 seasons is set to be a valiant retread of the fragmented 2020 edition.
 This means there will be no return for one-off races at European tracks like Mugello, Portimao and Imola, which were added as replacements during the impacted running.
 The other 22 races include the first-ever Saudi Grand Prix, set for November 28 in the Red Sea city of Jiddah, alongside a host of returning races which were lost to the pandemic in 2020.

 “We have proven that we can safely travel and operate our races and our promoters increasingly recognise the need to move forward and manage the virus,” F1 chairman Chase Carey said.
 “In fact, many hosts actually want to use our event as a platform to show the world they are moving forward.”

 As is tradition, Aussies are set to score the opening race in 2021.
 Kicking off with the Australian Grand Prix on March 28, the 2021 F1 season signals a slow return to normality.
-In March this year, the Melbourne race was cancelled last minute after several teams took McLaren’s lead and pulled out.
+In March this year, the Melbourne race was 10 Father’s Day Gifts for Dads Who Love To Golf last minute after several teams took McLaren’s lead and pulled out.

 With asterisks still hovering over the slated Brazil and Spain races, alongside the disappearing Vietnam Grand Prix, there is a lot still up in the air.
 Nevertheless, the engines are warming and the tracks are being laid out for the biggest F1 season ever. bring it on.